PIL for a better world: Vision – Reality – Aberration?

 German Conference for Young PIL Scholars, 18/19 March 2021

-We are equally grateful to Roxana Banu (Queen Mary University of London), Hans van Loon (former Secretary General of the Hague Conference on Private International Law) and Ralf Michaels (Director of the Max Planck Institute for Comparative and International Private Law), who have agreed to participate in the concluding panel discussion.
+We are equally grateful to Roxana Banu (Queen Mary University of London), Hans van Loon (former Secretary General of the Hague Conference on Private International Law) and Ralf Michaels (Director of the Max Planck Institute for Comparative and International Private Law), who participated in the concluding panel discussion.
+[Link to video]

-We are looking forward to contributions which take up the tension inherent in the theme of the conference.
-A variety of questions may be addressed in this context.
+The program took up the tension inherent in the theme of the conference.
+A variety of questions were addressed in this context.
 Should PIL, for instance, be used to achieve societal change?
 What are the advantages and disadvantages of such an approach?
 Does such an approach amount to an unacceptable departure from the neutrality of PIL?
-We deliberately apply a broad understanding of PIL, including questions of international procedural law, arbitration law as well as uniform law.

 Christiane von Bary